Hemp

 In Australia, there is a potential market for hemp stems and hurd.
 Both these markets require critical volumes in order to supply processing plants and markets.

-There is currently no processing plants or infrastructure in NSW or Queensland to deal with the primary processing of industrial hemp, and the cost of transporting plant material more than 100 kilometres makes production unviable.
+There is currently processing plants in NSW and WA to deal with the primary processing of industrial hemp.

 When a farmer considers growing any crop, they ask themselves whether it is sustainable for their business to produce the crop, and other questions including: What markets are available for industrial hemp material?
 Is the profit margin equal to or higher than other crops?
 How will the crop be harvested?
 What processing facilities are available?